Quving/newsminer/README.md

 ### Train LDA
 - In order to train a LDA, the POS-Tagger is required (stored locally in ```.../artififacts/tagger/...```)
 - Execute ```python train_lda.py```.
-It can take some minutes depending if you're using cached files or not.
+It can take some minutes depending on if you're using cached files or not.
-- If it's done, the browser should opens up automatically.
+- If it's done, the browser should open up automatically.

 ## Approach